prezi/pride/README.md

 apply plugin: "pride"
 ```

-TBD: Where to get the plugin from, and which version to use?

 #### Using `dynamicDependencies { ... }`

 The Pride plugin adds the concept of dynamically resolvable dependencies to Gradle.
 What it means is that a dependency can be resolved to either a local project if it is present in the pride (`project(path: "...")`), or to an external dependency (`group: "...", name: "...", version: "..."`).